PapayasTehSkeletor/audiocraft-infinity/README.md

 Disables (hopefully) the gradio analytics.

 ## Installation
-Audiocraft requires Python 3.9, PyTorch 2.0.0, and a GPU with at least 16 GB of memory (for the medium-sized model).
+Audiocraft requires Python 3.9, PyTorch 2.0.0.
 To install Audiocraft, you can run the following:

 ```shell
 # Best to make sure you have torch installed first, in particular before installing xformers.